Beatrizsf03/Slideshow/README.md

 # Slideshow
-Olá, tudo bem?
-Fiz esse projeto seguindo a proposta do Fernando Leonid no youtube https://youtu.be/csNYVAS2ex8
+Hello.
+I did this project following the teachings of Fernando Leonid on youtube.
+Video link: https://youtu.be/csNYVAS2ex8